Federalist Revolution: Federalist occupation and release of Curitiba

 At dawn on 17 January 1894, a rebel brigade commanded by general João Meneses Dória took the Serrinha train and telegraphic station.
 With the complicity of the officials there, he began to respond to telegraph calls as if he were the loyalist troops of Lapa, warning that thousands of federalist rebels were marching towards Curitiba.
 There was panic in the capital and general Pego, the city's military commander, fled abandoning trains loaded with war material.
 Following the take over of Paranaguá, Tijucas do Sul and Lapa, and with the absence of a government and military forces in Paraná, the rebels easily entered Curitiba with a little force of 150 cavalrymen and a train which disembarked the federalist high officials.

 The death of Admiral Saldanha da Gama at the Battle of Campo Osório in 1895.

 According to scholar Paul Hapner, evacuation of loyalist troops ordered by general Pego caused chaos in the city.
 Gumercindo Saraiva and Custódio de Melo had no obstacle.
 The city was firstly administered by a governative junta headed by Ildefonso Pereira Correia (the former Baron of Serro Azul).
 Correia was called by the citizens to make an agreement with the revolutionaries to protect the population from violence, looting and rape.
 The Governing Junta of Curitiba became the "Commission for Launching the War Loan" for the purpose of raising funds for the rebels and thereby buying the city's protection.
 Although Correia and the merchants who supported the commission only sought to prevent looting and disorder, their actions committed them as collaborators with the rebel movement.

-As the loyalist governor had been virtually overthrowned and fled the capital, the federalist leaders appointed a governor for Paraná - colonel Teófilo Soares Gomes, who remained in power for only 20 days.
+As the loyalist governor had been virtually e and fled the capital, the federalist leaders appointed a governor for Paraná - colonel Teófilo Soares Gomes, who remained in power for only 20 days.
 "Then they gathered in a mansion that existed in the Alto da Glória and appointed another governor, João Meneses Dória, who remained until March" reports Hapner.
 After him, three others were appointed governors: Francisco José Cardoso Júnior, Tertuliano Teixeira de Freitas.
 The last maragato governor in Paraná was José Antonio Ferreira Braga, in early May 1894.
-Soon after, as the federalists were unable to advance further following the military victory but strategical mistake at the siege of Lapa, they were forced to release Curitiba and hold their position back in Lapa, ultimatelly further retreating to Rio Grande do Sul, abbandoning Curitiba, which was taken back by the republican forces.
+Soon after, as the federalists were unable to advance further following the military victory but strategical mistake at the siege of Lapa, they were forced to release Curitiba and hold their position back in Lapa, ultimately further retreating to Rio Grande do Sul, abandoning Curitiba, which was taken back by the republican forces.